 Sun hat.
 This is a must.
 In fact pack two – or buy one from a local.
 The quintessential Vietnamese hat is lightweight and airy cos they know it’s hot up here!

 Fan.
-We bought little paper fans here, but they are handy especially when on a walking tour and you’re melting while your guide in his jeans and long sleeved shirt waxes lyrical.
+We bought little paper fans here, but they are handy especially when on a walking tour and you’re melting while your guide in his jeans and long sleeved shirt waxes lyrical with nary a bead of sweat on his brow.

 Swimsuit & sarong.
 We swam at the beach in Hoi An and in the pool at the beautiful Alba Spa Hotel in Hue and again at our hotel in Hoi An.
 Use your sarong for walking to and from and for covering up under the sun if need be.
-Sarongs also double as wraps too.
+Sarongs also double as wraps too and even as a table cloth for a picnic.
+So versatile!

 Thermos water bottle.
-Bring a thermos bottle from home and pour ice cold water (from bottles) into it to keep it cool.
-I sell these ones at the Travel Store.
+Bring a thermos bottle from home and pour ice cold water (from bottles) into it to keep it cool when you’re out all day.